 For a posterior single dental implant in Southlake, Dr. Doctor first places the biocompatible post in your jawbone beneath the open socket of your missing tooth.
 After several months for healing, the crown is attached to the post with a small screw.
 The access hole to the post is then closed.

 The advantage of this type of dental implant is that if the crown ever needs to be removed, this can be done through the access hole without disturbing the implanted post.

 AnyRidge® Dental Implant System

 One of the major benefits of dental implants is that they provide patients with a bite that feels firm and completely natural.
-And to help our patients achieve this achieve this level of functionality even better, Dr. Ravi Doctor’s Arlington and Southlake dental offices use the AnyRidge implant system.
+And to help our patients achieve this achieve this level of functionality even better, Dr. Ravi Doctor’s Southlake dental offices use the AnyRidge implant system.